The disconnect started as soon as I was diagnosed, and it started with myself.

 In the beginning, there were the obvious changes in my life: not big, but big enough to question my future and my future relationships.
 I had to learn how to live with MS, having to learn daily medication schedules and sticking to GP and hospital appointments.

 I also had to ask my employer if I could please work from home.
 When it finally happened, a year had passed already.
-Eventually, after working from home approximately 2 years and under new management and increased demands to go to the office instead of work from home, I felt that this was the end of my career.
-Without this increased demand, I would be fine for a good while longer.
+Eventually, after working from home approximately 2 years… not being able to work from home anymore at all.
 All the while I felt the disconnect everyone else was dealing with, was greater than mine.
 Despite what I had to live with 24h a day, I felt like I was coping better than they were.

 My brain is ill.
 However, because ours is an invisible illness, our environment might “forget” we are ill, and not with a mere cold, but with an invisible, incurable and degenerative illness.
 We ourselves do not know how we will wake up tomorrow morning, yet our environment expects us to be as we were yesterday, last week or even last year, or before MS started causing havoc to our bodies.

 Therein lies the disconnect: the way others want me to be, and me not being able to keep up.
 How many of us have pretended to be well enough to walk another 500 metres?
 How many say they are OK when they feel pain in their limbs, their eyes and in their soul?
 How many say they will be able to go to work when they were awake half the night because of pain?